dovecot/documentation/source/configuration_manual/namespace/index.rst

    using this setting, as it avoids actually opening the mailbox to see if anything needs to be expunged.

+   :dovecot_core:ref:`mail_always_cache_fields` = ``date.save`` is also
+   recommended when using this setting with sdbox or Maildir, as it avoids using ``stat()`` to find out the mail's saved-timestamp.
+With mdbox and obox formats this isn't necessary, since the saved-timestamp is always available.

 .. dovecot_core:setting:: namespace/mailbox/autoexpunge_max_mails
    :added: v2.2.25